The High Energy Diet!

-You decide!
+These are the facts - You decide!
 Is it any wonder why we see so much fatigue and illness in modern societies?
 Young people in their twenties I have tested almost always have a very low life force energy - typically 15-20%, because most do not eat organic foods.

 Life force energy sustains our body energy...

 It is not always easy to follow the diet we would like to, for various reasons.
 Many people cite cost as their reason for not eating organically, and for some larger families this may be a valid point.
 In this case, organic frozen fruits and vegetables are less costly and highly preferable to conventional.
 Conventional meats, eggs, and dairy, and farmed salmon, should be avoided as they are highly toxic - just eat a smaller portion of meat and load up on vegetables, and even the highest quality pastured eggs are inexpensive in relation to their high quality protein.
 Everyone can spend the money on a few good organic dried herbs and basics to enhance your meals.

 - Raise the energy of low quality "high demand" meals containing starchy carbs such as white rice and pastas

 - In some situations balance the odd small sugary desert

 - Optimise already nutritious meals to an even higher energy level